-Bohdan Khomtchouk, Ph.D. is an American Heart Association (AHA) Postdoctoral Fellow working in the field of computational epigenetics and cardiovascular medicine in the Gozani and Assimes Labs at Stanford University.
+Bohdan Khomtchouk, Ph.D. is an American Heart Association (AHA) Postdoctoral Fellow working in the field of computational biology and cardiovascular medicine in the Gozani and Assimes Labs at Stanford University.
 Dr. Khomtchouk's research concerns the emerging field of cardioinformatics, working at the nexus of bioinformatics and cardiology.
 His primary faculty advisor is Or Gozani MD, PhD (Department of Biology, Stanford University), and his secondary faculty mentor is Themistocles Assimes MD, PhD, FRCPC, FAHA (Department of Medicine, Cardiovascular Division, Stanford University School of Medicine).
-Dr. Khomtchouk's principle research focus is on creating artificial intelligence and machine learning software to organize and better understand the world's cardiovascular disease data at a massive scale -- working at the multidisciplinary interface of healthcare, integrative bioinformatics, multi-omics, natural language processing, and statistical learning.
-Dr. Khomtchouk is involved in the NHLBI Trans-Omics for Precision Medicine (TOPMed) Whole Genome Sequencing Program (Atherosclerosis Working Group), which represents the largest subclinical atherosclerosis and coronary artery disease study to date (101,295 human genomes), and serves as a Research Associate in the VA Palo Alto Healthcare System working on the Million Veterans Project.
+Dr. Khomtchouk's principle research focus is on creating large-scale computational infrastructure and algorithms for powering the world’s cardiovascular disease (CVD) data at a massive scale -- working at the multidisciplinary interface of healthcare, integrative bioinformatics, multi-omics, natural language processing, and statistical learning.
+Dr. Khomtchouk is involved in the NHLBI Trans-Omics for Precision Medicine (TOPMed) Whole Genome Sequencing Program (Atherosclerosis Working Group), which represents the largest subclinical atherosclerosis and coronary artery disease study to date (101,295 human genomes), and serves as a Research Associate in the VA Palo Alto Healthcare System working on CVD in the Million Veteran Program.
 He is also the co-founder of Quiltomics (http://www.quiltomics.com) and president of the Stanford R Group (http://www.stanfordr.com/).

 Honors & Awards